 Southern California lingcod don’t grow as large as in Alaska.
 But thanks to seasonal closures and restrictive bag and size limits, the population appears healthy in this Pacific region.
-Two-fish daily limits are not unusual, and lings weighing in excess of 25 pounds are fairly common.
+Daily limits are not unusual, and lings weighing in excess of 25 pounds are fairly common.
 The California state record is 56 pounds, which was set in 1992.

 Yet, like mythical creatures, these lingcod mystify even the experts, appearing suddenly in great numbers, then just as quickly vanishing.
 While many view lings as solitary, savvy skippers know differently.

 “While I don’t consider them schooling fish, lings definitely move around in groups from spot to spot,” says Ryan Carino, skipper of the Southern Cal, a passenger sport-fisher specializing in half-day trips off the coast of San Pedro, Long Beach and Huntington Beach.

 The biggest dragons dine deep, according to Carino.
 “We find the nicer lings on the outside, on structure spots in 280 to 360 feet,” he says.
 However, Carino stays adaptable, sometimes finding fish as shallow as 150 feet.